Click here to read a sample from the book!

 Current to: March 1, 2018

-Although an efficient conveyancing practice may involve delegation to support staff, lawyers are ultimately responsible for ensuring a conveyance is properly managed.
-In addition to complete coverage of the necessary stages of a conveyance, BC Real Estate Practice Manual addresses practice issues mostly likely to confront and require a lawyer's expertise, including discussion of real estate licensees, tax considerations, undertakings, and collapsing deals.
-Mainly focused on residential property, this resource also provides a summary chapter on commercial conveyances.
+Although an efficient conveyancing practice may involve delegation to support staff, lawyers are ultimately responsible for ensuring a conveyance is properly managed and advice is sound.
+In addition to complete coverage of the necessary stages of a conveyance, British Columbia Real Estate Practice Manual guides you through practice issues you are most likely to confront that require your expertise, including discussion of real estate licensee regulation, tax considerations for both buyers and sellers, undertakings, and collapsing deals.
+Mainly focused on residential property, this resource also provides a summary of considerations in commercial conveyances.

 With this resource, you will be able to:

-- avoid common conveyancing practice errors and mistakes
+- quickly spot and avoid common conveyancing practice errors and mistakes

 - refer to statutes and cases to start your investigation of any substantive law issues that arise

-- use over 125 conveyancing forms and precedents to save you time
+- access over 125 conveyancing forms and precedents to save you time

-Buy your copy and be confident in your conveyances today!
+Buy today and be confident in your conveyances!